 What does it cost?

-- There is also GapCover® available at only R160 per family, per month
+- CoPay Cover is available as part of the Combined Cover benefits at R230 per family, per month

-- Or, get GapCover® and CoPay combined at only R215 per family, per month
+- Or, get GapCover® as a standalone cover at only R171 per family, per month

 (if you’re part of an employer group, click HERE)